One frequently asked question from you brides-to-be out there is “Where do you recommend we get married in Riviera Maya?”

 Situated halfway between Playa del Carmen and Puerto Morelos, hidden between the endless corridor of resorts, this a convenient option if you are staying closer to the airport.
 Tucked between the lush jungle and a private bay, this venue boasts a proper bridal suite to get ready, a huge sandy area among the palm trees for your barefoot reception, and even a small beachfront chapel.
 You have all the creature comforts and luxury you could want, and best of all – you have privacy!

 Listen, we get it.
-Choosing an off-resort wedding venue in the Mayan Riviera can be a little daunting at first, but if you start your destination wedding planning adventure with our 5 favourites, we can personally guarantee you will not be disappointed!
+Choosing an off-resort wedding venue in the Riviera Maya be a little daunting at first, but if you start your destination wedding planning adventure with our 5 favorites, we can personally guarantee you will not be disappointed!

 And hey!
 If we missed anywhere awesome, we want to hear about it in the comments below!

 Of course, another extremely important decision you will need to make for your beach wedding is: Who will you trust to capture the memories of the biggest day of your life?
 The best wedding photographers in Riviera Maya book up quickly, so don’t leave this decision until the last minute.
 In fact, why not jump on this one right now, and contact the best photographers in Playa del Carmen, Tulum and Cancun?
 We are Fun In The Sun Weddings, for the best wedding photography in the Mayan Riviera, Mexico.